Actor: Gerran Howell

 Actor: Richard SouthgateA dangerous young street vampire who leads a gang of 'ferals', and another major threat to Vlad's attempted peace.
 He is working with a mysterious shapeshifter.

 - The Casanova: Ingrid and Erin (after being turned into a vampire) seemed to fall for his charms.
 Luckily the former didn't happen.
+Although it turned out they weren't related after all.

 - The Dragon